openstack-archive/fuel-library/deployment/puppet/openssl/README.md

 For pull requests, it is very much appreciated to check your Puppet manifest with [puppet-lint](https://github.com/rodjek/puppet-lint) to follow the recommended Puppet style guidelines from the [Puppet Labs style guide](http://docs.puppetlabs.com/guides/style_guide.html).

-## License

-Copyright (c) 2013 <mailto:puppet@camptocamp.com> All rights reserved.

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.